Hdoc1509/hrc/packages/input/README.md

   --label-text: #828282;
   --label-text-focus: lightblue;

-  /* NOTE: ↓ This should be passed to .label */
+  /* ↓ This should be passed to .label */
   --helper-text-color: #828282;

-  /* ERROR VARIANT */
-  /* auto-used by input, label and helper text */
+  /* ERROR VARIANT, for label and helper text */
   --error: #f44336;
 }
 ```